TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 38/Genesis 38.17.md

 ---

-And he said, I will send thee a kid of the goats from the flock.
-And she said, Wilt thou give me a pledge, till thou send it?
+He said, "I will send you a young goat from the flock."
+She said, "Will you give me a pledge, until you send it?"